All Episodes

 There's some conservatives, nevertheless, who are there.

-There's the places is there are actually a lot of them.
+The place is, there are actually a lot of them.

 They're just not elected.

-Um that's the thing about that, but uh you know Hawaii is where you live, and so that kind of really matters to you.
+But Hawaii is where you live, and so that kind of really matters to you.

 The big part of your question is the third party aspect.

-And we just Saw what happens in Virginia if that happens.
+And we just saw what happens in Virginia if that happens.

-The Republicans gonna lose every time.
+The Republicans are going to lose every time.

 The Democrats sponsored this so-called libertarian.

-I mean, not even even Ron Paul came out and opposed this libertarian in Virginia in the governor's race.
+I mean, not even Ron Paul came out and opposed this libertarian in Virginia in the governor's race.

 And all he did was take 7% of the vote.